Bears vs Vikings Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 16)

 Chicago vs Minnesota Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of stats on each line.
+AI algorithm Remi is pouring through tons of data on each team.
 In fact, anytime the Bears and Vikings play there’s always several intriguing trends to key in on.
-Not to mention games played at U.S. Bank Stadium in Nov almost always follow normal, predictable patterns.
+Not to mention games played at U.S. Bank Stadium in Nov rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: C. Williams over 23.5 Rushing Yards.